dprebyl/syntree/README.md

 This fork adds the following features over the [original version](https://github.com/mshang/syntree/) by mshang:

 * Modern Bootstrap 4 design
-* Two column layout allowing the full tree to be seen while editing
+* Resizable two column layout allowing the full tree to be seen while editing
 * Create higher resolution output images
+* Automatically updating sharable URL

 The goal of this project is to create a browser-based, fully local syntax tree generator, for drawing trees as you might find in an introductory linguistics course.
 Here are a few main features: